14 Health Benefits Of Aloe Vera (Ghrita Kumari) You Should Know

 6. Reduces Stress

 If you’ve been feeling stressed of late, consider using aloe vera.
-Studies have found that beta-glucan (sugars that are found in the cell walls of bacteria, fungi, yeasts, algae, lichens, and plants) in aloe vera lowers levels of cortisol, the stress hormone, in your body.11 Besides this, ayurveda considers aloe vera to be a rasayana or an adaptogen, a substance that supports the body’s ability to deal with stress, whether that stress is from anxiety, fatigue, trauma, or even infection.
+Ayurveda considers aloe vera to be a rasayana or an adaptogen, a substance that supports the body’s ability to deal with stress, whether that stress is from anxiety, fatigue, trauma, or even infection.
+And a study has found that beta-glucans (sugars that are found in the cell walls of bacteria, fungi, yeasts, algae, lichens, and plants) in aloe vera lower levels of cortisol in your body.11

-7. May Improve Memory And Fight Neurodegenerative Diseases
+7. May Improve Memory, Reduce Depression, And Fight Neurodegenerative Diseases

-Apart from relieving stress, certain studies have hinted at the possibility of aloe vera improving brain function.
+Certain studies have hinted at the possibility of aloe vera improving brain function, apart from relieving stress.
 In one such study, it was observed that aloe vera extract slightly altered the function of neurotransmitters.
-This, in turn, was found to improve memory and reduce depression.12 13 Another study found that supplementation with a supplement containing aloe vera significantly improved the symptoms of Alzheimer’s in both men and women.14
+This, in turn, was found to improve memory and reduce depression.12 13 Another study found that taking a supplement containing aloe vera significantly improved the symptoms of Alzheimer’s in both men and women.14

 When you scoop out aloe gel, scoop it from the middle of the leaf, taking care to not scrape the green part too closely.